SorensenUCSC/CSE113-2021/overview.md

 ## Necessary Background

-This class has a prereq of an introductory compiler course.
-However, because this is a grad course, we will have students from many different undergrad programs.
-It is difficult to rely on very specific backgrounds.
-Some compiler class experience will be helpful, but so will classes in related subjects, like programming languages, systems, and parallel programming.
+The listed prerequisite classes are CSE 12 (systems), CSE 101 (data-structures and algorithms, and CSE 120 (architecture).
+You will need a strong foundation in all of those topics to succeed in this class.
+In particular: parallel programming is most efficiently executed on parallel hardware: Thus, you will need to understand the fundamentals models of the underlying architectures.
+Similarly, parallel cooperative is often achieved through parallel data-structures, which have similar specifications and implementations to their sequential counterparts.
+We will discussing many aspects of the hardware/software interface, as such, you will need experience in a low-level programming lanaguage like C.

-Because this is a graduate level class, I do expect a general strong CS foundation.
-In particular, you should be:
+Because this is an upper division class, I do expect a general CS foundation.
+For the homeworks, I will assume that you are:

-- comfortable using a linux command-line (this is how your assignments will be submitted).
+- comfortable using a linux command-line
 - programming in a high-level language (e.g. Python)
 - programming in a low-level language (e.g. C)
-- a high-level understanding of basic parsing (i.e. regular expressions and context-free grammars)
 - a high-level understanding of parallel programming and computer architecture

 ## Class Modules